Table of Contents

 What tools do I need to assemble RTA cabinets?

-To build RTA base cabinets, you’ll normally need a screwdriver or drill, a rubber mallet, wood glue, clamps, and sometimes an Allen wrench.
-These tools assist in securing panels, installing hardware, and ensuring a tight, sturdy fit.
-Always check the manufacturer’s list for any specialty tools that may be necessary.
+To build RTA base cabinets, you’ll need a few basic tools.
+A screwdriver or drill is a must.
+You’ll also need a rubber mallet, wood glue, and clamps.
+Sometimes, an Allen wrench is required too.
+These tools help hold everything together and make sure the fit is solid.
+Always check the manufacturer’s list to see if any special tools are needed.

 How long does it take to assemble RTA cabinets?